WordPress Uptime & Downtime Monitoring

 Price: The free account includes five-minute interval monitoring, but you can upgrade to a premium version with one-minute interval monitoring starting at $4.50 per month.

-Pros: Multiple website checks, frequent server checks, and uptime and downtime statistics.
+Pros: Multiple website checks, frequent server checks, and server uptime and downtime statistics.

 Cons: Unfortunately, SMS alerts are limited.

-Internet Vista is another online uptime monitor, that includes cloud-based monitoring, along with its own REST API (handy for developers) There’s also top-notch customer support on-hand to help you if you get stuck.
+Internet Vista is another online uptime monitor, that includes cloud-based monitoring tool, along with its own REST API (handy for developers) There’s also top-notch customer support on-hand to help you if you get stuck.

-Price: Plans start at $2.48 per month, with varying monitoring intervals from one minute (on the pricier end) to 60 minutes.
+Price: Plans start at $2.48 per month, with varying uptime checks from one minute (on the pricier end) to 60 minutes.

-Pros: Performance reports, real-time alerts, and great customer support.
+Pros: Website performance reports, real-time alerts, and great customer support.

 Cons: The software has pricier monitoring plans than other solutions, and we’d like to see more flexibility between monitoring intervals.